-When responding to an incident involving a KONA Electric, we recommend that the first responders follow their organization's standard operating procedures for assessing and dealing with vehicle emergencies.
-When the first responders cut the vehicle, they should always pay special attention to airbag system, orange colored high voltage cables and other high voltage components as below image to avoid damage to parts which may increase the risks of explosion.
+When responding to an incident involving an KONA Electric, we recommend that the first responders follow their organization's standard operating procedures for assessing and dealing with vehicle emergencies.
+When the first responders cut the vehicle, they should always pay special attention to airbag system, orange colored high voltage cables and other high voltage components to avoid damage to parts which may increase the risks of explosion.